 Finally, there is a major exhibition of James Tissot’s work in Italy.

-As of January, 2015, there were eighty-seven oil paintings by James Tissot in public art collections worldwide: twenty-four in the U.K., two in the Republic of Ireland, twenty-three in France, one in Belgium, one in Switzerland, twenty-four in the U.S. and one in Puerto Rico, six in Canada, one in India, two in New Zealand, and two in Australia.
+As of January, 2015, there were ninety-one oil paintings by James Tissot in public art collections worldwide: twenty-six in the U.K., two in the Republic of Ireland, twenty-three in France, one in Belgium, one in Switzerland, twenty-six in the continental U.S. and one in Puerto Rico, six in Canada, one in India, two in New Zealand, and two in Australia.
 Many of these pictures are not usually on display, and opportunities to see them in other locations are rare.

 The most recent retrospective of James Tissot’s work in North America, and the only one since the first in 1968 (in Rhode Island and Toronto), was James Tissot: Victorian Life/Modern Love, an exhibition that began at the Yale Center for British Art, New Haven, Connecticut, in 1999, and then traveled to the Musée du Québec, Canada, and the Albright-Knox Gallery, Buffalo, New York.
 The exhibition featured approximately forty paintings, forty prints and twenty watercolors selected from public and private collections in North America, Europe and Australia, including works from the Tate Gallery in London, the Musée d’Orsay in Paris and the National Gallery of Art in Washington, D.C.